cchan555/final-project/README.md

   - compound: Overall sentiemnt score that ranges from -1.0 to 1.0

 ### Topic Modeling:
+- Tokenization and cleaning process
+- Removed common words related to air travel and destinations; "flight", "France".
+- LDA Model parameter tuning, tested various K values = 5, 7, 10.
+Coherence(C) and cluster sizes/distances were taken into account.
+ - K = 5 (Best)
+  - C = 0.425
+ - K = 7
+  - C = 0.405
+ - K = 10
+  - C = 0.393
+- 5 Topics was chosen as the best compared ground 7 and 10.
+At 7 there wasnt much of a difference, 10 was too separated and niche.
+  - Example: At 5 Topics we had a clear cluster/topic for Cabin Experience and at 10 it was split into various others.
+You could make a case for more specific topics but in this case a more generalized topic selection was better.

 ### Machine Learning Classification:
 There were three trained classifiers used in this analysis: